 I was fortunate to spend Valentine’s Day this year in one of my new favourite cities, Whistler.

 I’m originally from British Columbia and although I have visited Vancouver many times, I have never been to Whistler.
 I was beyond excited to go and we booked the trip for Valentine’s Day (killing two birds with one stone).
-So in the middle of February we loaded up our tuck and began the (over) 10 hour trek.
+So in the middle of February, we loaded up our truck and began the (over) 10-hour trek.

 The next day we made use of our ski passes (how can you go to Whistler and not ski?).
-I haven’t been on a ski hill since I was 13 and went to Hudson Bay mountain (Smithers is only forty five minutes from my home town), so I was a little apprehensive on how it was going to go.
-I think this picture sums it up:
+I haven’t been on a ski hill since I was 13 and went to Hudson Bay mountain (Smithers is only forty-five minutes from my home town), so I was a little apprehensive with how it was going to go.
+I think this picture sums it up

 Yup, it was the easiest route 100% of the time.
 I’m not the most graceful person out there when it comes to skiing and it took me almost two hours to make it down from where the Peak 2 Peak gondola was.
 I preferred to just take the chair up 1/4 of the hill, it was comfortable and I was happy, but husband got bored so we had to venture somewhere else.

 For those of you who have never been to Whistler before, it’s a really neat set up.
 You can literally ski into the village.
 The Westin is to the left of this photo (you can’t see it), it was basically connected to the first gondola lift and I’m sure if I really wanted to I could have skied right to concierge.
 After returning our rentals, we ignored how much our legs and feet were killing us and went for another walk.
 Another aspect of Whistler that I love?
 The dress code is practical!
 Everywhere, everyone was wearing winter jackets, snow pants and boots (even in the restaurants).
 Not too many people had makeup, it was very low key.